Avraham Stern: Death

-Wanted posters appeared all over the country with a price on Stern's head.
+"Wanted" posters appeared all over the country with a price on Stern's head.
 Stern wandered from safe house to safe house in Tel Aviv, carrying a collapsible cot in a suitcase.
 When he ran out of hiding places, he slept in apartment house stairwells.
-Eventually, he moved into a Tel Aviv apartment rented by Moshe and Tova Svorai, who were members of Lehi.
-Moshe Svorai was caught by British detectives who raided another apartment, where two Lehi members were shot dead, and Svorai and one other wounded were hospitalized.
-Stern's Lehi "contact", Hisia Shapiro, thought she might have been followed one morning and stopped bringing messages.
+Eventually, he moved into a Tel Aviv apartment rented by members of Lehi Moshe and Tova Svorai.

+Moshe Svorai was caught by British detectives after they raided an apartment where two Lehi members were shot dead, and Svorai and one other man were wounded and hospitalized.
+Stern's Lehi contact, Hisia Shapiro, thought she might have been followed one morning and stopped bringing messages to Stern.
 On 12 February 1942, she came with one last message, from the Haganah, offering to house Stern for the duration of the war if he would give up his fight against the British.
-Stern gave Shapiro a letter in reply declining the safe haven and suggesting cooperation between Lehi and the Haganah in fighting the British.
-A couple of hours later British detectives arrived to search the apartment and discovered Stern hiding there.
-It was the mother of one of the "Lehi" members who inadvertently led the police to Stern's hiding place in Tel Aviv.
+Stern gave Shapiro a letter in reply declining the offer for safe haven and suggesting cooperation between Lehi and the Haganah in fighting the British.
+A couple of hours later, British detectives arrived to search the apartment and discovered Stern hiding inside; the mother of one of the Lehi members had inadvertently led the police there.
 Two neighbors were brought to attest to the propriety of the search.
-After they had left, Tova Svorai was also taken away so that Stern was alone with three armed policemen.
+After they had left, Tova Svorai was also taken away so that Stern remained alone with three British armed policemen.
 Then, in circumstances that remain disputed today, Stern was shot dead.